Koopman-informed recurrent neural networks: Computational experiments

 \section{Computational experiments}

-We now discuss a series of experiments designed to illustrate the benefits and challenges of our construction approach.
-We compare our method to the state-of-the-art iterative gradient-based method called shPLRNN, which we explain in \Cref{sec:ReLU_based_RNNS}.
-For the real-world weather dataset, we also compare our approach with a long short-term memory (LSTM) model.
-Furthermore, due to the similarities our method bears with reservoir models, we also compare with an established reservoir model, namely an echo state network (ESN), further explained in \Cref{sec:reservoirs}.
-Details on the datasets can be found in \Cref{sec:app_experiments}, hyperparameters for all models are given in \Cref{sec:model comparison}, the evaluation metrics are explained in \Cref{sec:metrics} and a further comparison discussion as well as the hardware details are provided in \Cref{sec:model comparison}.
-In addition to the experiments found in this section, \Cref{sec:additional_real_world_experiemtns} contains two more real-world data experiments and \Cref{sec:comparison_without_swim_koopman} contains a comparison study where we performed tests to observe the effects each of SWIM and the Koopman operator has on performance.
-The code to reproduce the experiments from the paper, as well as an up-to-date code base, can be found at
+We now discuss a series of experiments designed to illustrate the benefits and challenges of our approach and compare with existing approaches.
+The state-of-the-art recurrent architecture for modeling dynamical systems is shPLRNN by \cite{hess_generalized_2023}.
+Due to the similarities our method bears with reservoir models, we also compare with an established reservoir model, namely an echo state network (ESN).
+Both of these are explained in \Cref{sec:related_architectures}.

+In every experiment in this section we assume the datasets \(H\) and \(H'\) consist of the full state \(\vh\), except for the experiment in \Cref{sec:time_delay}, where we only assume that partial observations of the state are available, and \Cref{sec:real-world data}, where it is unknown if the full state is observed for these real-world examples.
+Hyperparameters for all models are given in \Cref{sec:model comparison}, the evaluation metrics are explained in \Cref{sec:metrics} and a further discussion as well as the hardware details are provided in \Cref{sec:model comparison}.
+The code to reproduce the experiments from the paper, as well as an up-to-date code base, is accessible at:

-In \Cref{tab:computational experiments}, we list the quantitative results of the experiments without control.
-Each entry stems from five different runs, where the random seed is changed in order to ensure a more robust result.
+In \Cref{tab:computational experiments}, we list the main quantitative results for most of the experiments.
+Each reported result stems from five different runs, where the random seed is changed in order to ensure a more robust result.
 We give the mean over these five runs, as well as the minimum and maximum among them.
-The results from the experiment with control are discussed in \Cref{sec:control inputs} and show in \Cref{fig:VdP_control}.